gbracha/metaclasses/proposal.md

 We have also heard similar requests from internal customers at Google.

-The restrictions on the the use of `Typ`e values confuse people.
+The restrictions on the the use of `Type` values confuse people.
 It is very intuitive to be able to pass classes as parameters and use them as classes.
 A related point is the chronic desire to write `new T()` where *T* is a type parameter to a generic.
 See

 https://code.google.com/p/dart/issues/detail?id=3633